Peter Segal: Career

 Segal directed Adam Sandler for the first time in Anger Management (2003), which also starred Jack Nicholson.
 When asked by the BBC who was the most famous person in his contacts, Segal replied, "I have to say, it's very obvious now, it's Jack Nicholson.
 I've kept his number on my speed dial just so I can show it to friends.
 I could call him up out of the blue, but I'm worried he might say 'Pete who?'"
 Segal collaborated with Sandler in 50 First Dates (2004) which starred Drew Barrymore.
 Segal collaborated with Sandler for the third time in The Longest Yard (2005), a remake of the 1974 film of the same name.
 The film became the second highest grossing sports comedy in history.

 After directing three of Sandler's films, Segal's next film was Get Smart (2008).
 It is an adaptation of the '60s television series of the same name which was created by Mel Brooks and Buck Henry.
 Segal said in an interview with AMC that he loved the show so much as a kid.
 The film starred Steve Carell, Anne Hathaway, Dwayne Johnson, Alan Arkin, and Terence Stamp.
 Segal also directed Grudge Match (2013), which starred Robert De Niro, Sylvester Stallone, Kevin Hart, Alan Arkin, Kim Basinger, and Jon Bernthal.

 Personal life

 When asked in a September 2014 interview by the BBC if he believes in God, Segal replied, "I do.
 I'm very spiritual and I'm Jewish by faith.
-I'm not a practising Jew, I'm more of a recreational Jew.
+I'm not a practicing Jew, I'm more of a recreational Jew.
 I celebrate the holidays and I try to inform my kids about their heritage because I think we all at some point have to defend our heritage and if they get picked on I want them to know why."